Mortgage payment holidays

 - If you have a capital and interest mortgage, the capital not paid over this period will still need to be repaid.
 We'll send you more information about this in your confirmation letter.

-If you're able to, you can make payments to your mortgage whilst on a mortgage payment holiday.
+If you’re able to make any mortgage payments during your mortgage payment holiday - a ‘partial payment’ holiday - you should.
+This will help reduce the overall cost of your mortgage in the long term.
 You can find out more about how to make payments using our secure automated payment line or your online banking here.

 How do I apply?